 It’s possible that you’ll never need to use this process at all, especially if your scope and schedule don’t change.
 Regardless though, it’s a good idea to be prepared so you’re not caught off guard.

-As you can see, the budget can be broken down into phases, with time activities and flat-fee expenses added under each of them.
+As you can see, the budget can be broken down into phases, with time activities added under each of them.
 Tasks handled by a member of the project team will be billed to the client using an hourly rate, whereas items like renting equipment from a third party entail a simple expense.

 Turn your project budget into a client-ready estimate in one click